 The Residential land use designation is used for any parcel or tract of land that is appropriate for dwelling units.
 Non-residential uses, such as low-rise offices and neighborhood commercial businesses, are considered complementary to residential since they provide goods and services to neighborhoods.
 The descriptions and location criteria for low-rise offices and neighborhood commercial are contained in the Commercial land use section.

-Single-family residential is a dwelling unit designed to accommodate a living area for one family, and two-family residential is a dwelling where two separate dwellings are contained in one structure.
+Single-family residential dwelling units are designed to accommodate a living area for one family, while two-family dwelling units have separate accommodations for two families within the same structure.